After you have selected Stratford University and have determined that you meet the entrance requirements, enrollment is a simple process.

 You must demonstrate language proficiency by taking either a TOEFL or IELTS language test.
 The cut-off score for TOEFL is 79 (IBT) or 213 (CBT).
 The cut-off for IELTS is 6.5-band.
 This requirement is waived if your native language is English or if you have obtained a degree in an English-speaking country.

 If you do not meet the language proficiency requirements, you will be required to attend an ESL program prior to starting your academic courses.
-If you graduate from the Stratford ESL Program, your TOEFL or IELTS test requirement is waived.
+If you graduate from the Stratford Language Institute, your TOEFL or IELTS test requirement is waived.

 After review of your academic and financial documents, Stratford will issue a letter of acceptance and Certificate of Eligibility (Form I-20).
 Expect to receive your I-20 in three to four weeks.
 Make certain to apply early so you have time to secure your Student Visa.